rpm-software-management/dnf/doc/api_package.rst

   .. method:: remote_location(schemes=('http', 'ftp', 'file', 'https'))

     The location from where the package can be downloaded from (string).
-If information unavailable it returns ``None``. ``schemes`` limits result to list of protocols.
+If the information is unavailable it returns ``None``. ``schemes`` limits result to list of protocols.